 - The developer should inform you if they are working with any of the business’s competitors.

-- Developer is required to inform you if any 3rd party IP is used in the process of creating the IP.
+- The developer is required to inform you if any 3rd party IP is used in the process of creating the IP.
 You, the client, should be indemnified against any infringement of 3rd party IPs.

-- Details of compensation due to client if the terms of contract are breached.
+- Details of compensation due to client if the terms of the contract are breached.

 2.Vendor employee agreements